-In some areas, the water supply to the ice maker will contain a high concentration of minerals, and that will result in an evaporator and auger becoming coated with these minerals, requiring a more frequent removal than twice per year.
-If in doubt about the condition of the evaporator and auger, the auger can be removed so the parts can be inspected.
+In some areas, the water supply to the Ice Machine will contain a high concentration of minerals, and that will result in an evaporator and auger becoming coated with mineral scale, requiring a more frequent removal than twice per year.
+If in doubt about the condition of the evaporator and auger, remove the auger so the parts can be inspected.

 Note: Water filters can filter out suspended solids, but not dissolved solids.
 "Soft" water may not be the complete answer.
 Check with a water treatment specialist regarding water treatment.

 For more information on removal of these parts, see REMOVAL AND REPLACEMENT.